We use cookies on this site to enhance your experience.

 From your place in the world, what is humanity’s greatest need? – this asks you to look at the world from the place that you are now and to reflect on what is missing in society, whilst considering the complexity and nuance of the world’s challenges.
 We are seeking in Rhodes Scholars people who aspire to make a difference and contribute in some way to “fighting the world’s fight.”
 Here we want to know your thoughts on what is most needed in the world.

-You can find further guidance on the personal statement on the ‘Application Overview’ page of our website.
+You can find further guidance on the personal statement on the ‘Application Overview’ page of rhodes website.
 By definition, each statement is individual; there is no single, “right”, model for the personal statement.

 *Note that the fourth selection criterion of “Literary and scholastic attainments” are evidenced in your transcript, academic statement of study and academic reference letters.